 There are eight states in which only some clothing purchases are exempt from sales tax.
 These include:

-Massachusetts offers a limit for clothing exemptions.
+The Massachusetts tax on clothing uses a per-item limit.
 While all forms of athletic apparel and protective gear, and most accessories are taxable, standard clothing and shoes are tax-exempt up to $175 per item.
 Items that cost more than $175 are subject to tax.

-Minnesota offers a blanket exemption for all clothing, except for clothing accessories, any type of fur clothing, sports apparel and equipment, and protective equipment and clothing.
+When it comes to Minnesota sale tax, clothing has a blanket exemption, except for accessories, any type of fur clothing, sports apparel and equipment, and protective equipment and clothing.
+There is no price limit.

-New Jersey’s sales tax guidelines are similar to Minnesota in that all items are exempt regardless of cost except for equipment, accessories, any type of fur clothing, and sporting equipment or gear.
+The New Jersey tax on clothing is similar to Minnesota in that all items are exempt regardless of cost except for equipment, accessories, any type of fur clothing, and sporting equipment or gear.

 The above exemptions apply to all state sales taxes, but not all local taxes.
 The following counties do offer local exemptions: